christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 1.7](/images/Josephus.jpg){:width="400px"}

 Fig. 1.7.
 'Josephus' bust which I identify as
 Tiberius Julius Alexander.
 Compare it to Nerva's depictions.
 So, 'Josephus' was Philo of Alexandria's son.
+Tiberius Julius Alexander's son was named 'Philopappos' and one of his mothers aliases was 'Alexandria bat Matthias' which is where the pseudonym 'Joseph bar Matthias' comes from.
+Also, drop the initial b and final s in the name "Bar Mathias" and you get (Joseph of) Arimathea).
+Also, drop the initial b and final s in the name "Bar Mathias" and you get (Joseph of) Arimathea).

 ![Fig. 1.8](/images/coin-abgar-phraates.png){:width="400px"}